Admission deadlines: Fall – April 1 (February 1 for fellowship consideration);

 The general requirements stated under Columbian College of Arts and Sciences, Graduate Programs.

 Thesis option—30 credits, including 15 credits in required courses, 9 credits in elective courses, and 6 credits in thesis research; non-thesis option—30 credits, including 15 credits in required courses and 15 credits of electives, including up to 6 credits of research.
-All students must successfully complete a comprehensive examination in the fields of analytical, inorganic, organic, and physical chemistry.
+All students must successfully complete a comprehensive examination covering foundational topics in the fields of analytical, inorganic, organic, and physical chemistry.

 Required